gabeabrams/canvas-csv-matcher/README.md

-    teachingTeamMembers, // The list of teaching team members matched to the row rawRow, // The raw data of the row (array of cell strings) dataColumns, // The raw data of the data columns (the same cols as those in dataHeaders };
+    teachingTeamMembers, // The list of teaching team members matched to the row rawRow, // The raw data of the row (array of cell strings) dataColumns, // The raw data of the data columns (the same cols as those in dataHeaders rowIndex, // The index of the row as it was in the CSV };
 ```